lannguyen0910/food-recognition/README.md

 | --------------- | :--------: | :----: | :----: | :----------: | :------: |
 | EfficientNet-b4 |  640x640   |   7    | 84.069 |    86.033    |  84.116  |

+## 🌟 **Logs detail**
+In total, there are 3 implementation versions:
+1. Training using our own object detection's template.
+The model's source code is inherited from the <a href="https://github.com/ultralytics/yolov5">Ultralytics</a> source code repo, the dataset is used in COCO format and the training and data processing steps are reinstalled by us using Pytorch.
+Ensemble technique is added, merge result of 4 models, only for images, don't use for videos because of time expense.
+Label enhancement technique is also added, it means if the output label (after detection) is either "Food" or "Food-drinks", we use a pretrained Efficientnet-B4 classifier (on 255 classes) to re-classify it to another reasonable label.
+2. Big refactor, update the training steps, used from <a href="https://github.com/ultralytics/yolov5">Ultralytics</a> source code repo too.
+The models yield better accuracy.
+Test-time augmentation technique is added to the web app.
+3. Update Theseus template.
+Add semantic segmentation to webapp.
+Techniques adapted from big project templates such as: [mmocr](https://github.com/open-mmlab/mmocr), [fairseq](https://github.com/pytorch/fairseq), [timm](https://github.com/rwightman/pytorch-image-models), [paddleocr](https://github.com/PaddlePaddle/PaddleOCR),...

  ## 🌟 **Inference**
 - File structure
 ```